Assiti Shards series: Cooper's Queen of the Seas short stories

 Starting with the first issue of 1632 & Beyond, Iver Cooper began to write several unrelated short stories in the Queen of the Seas universe.
 In the first issue (September 2023; ISBN 978-1962398008), Cooper wrote Into the Dark, a short story that could be the start of a possible serial concerning a Queen of the Seas's crew member who was recruited to lead a group of ship peoples to search remote tropical island caves for sources of bat guano that could be used in the manufacturer of gun powder.
 In the fourth issue (March 2024; ISBN 978-1962398077), Cooper wrote The Birds of the Muses about a 21st century bee keeper.

 Other time threads

 The Crossing

 The Crossing (ISBN 978-1-9821-9201-3) is a 2022 novel by Kevin Ikenberry set in the Assiti Shards milieu about a time displaced 2008 ROTC squad sent back to the 1776 Battle of Trenton.

 In a secondary thread, the scientists who were fighting the American governmental cover-up that was introduced in Time Spike continue on with their work analyzing and predicting the time displacements while the government continue to spread more mis-information to the general public.

-A reviewer of this book wrote that this book "tight and concise" and "makes for a great Independence Day read".
+A reviewer of this book wrote that this book is "tight and concise" and "makes for a great Independence Day read".
 Another reviewer wrote that the author "wastes no words, and the result is compulsively readable."